AnshAcharya/Assignment-4/README.md

 ### `dot(int n, LinkedList num1, LinkedList num2)`

-- This function calculates the dot product of two linked lists of floating-point numbers.
+- This function calculates the dot product of two complex numbers.
 - It returns the resulting dot product value.
 - The function takes the number of elements (`n`), and two input linked lists (`num1` and `num2`).

 ### `magnitude(int n, LinkedList num)`

-- This function calculates the magnitude of a linked list, which is the square root of the dot product with itself.
+- This function calculates the magnitude of a complex number
 - It returns the magnitude value.
 - The function takes the number of elements (`n`) and the input linked list (`num`).

 ### `cosineSimilarity(int n, LinkedList num1, LinkedList num2)`

-- This function calculates the cosine similarity between two linked lists of floating-point numbers.
+- This function calculates the cosine similarity between two complex numbers of floating-point numbers.
 - It returns the cosine similarity value.
 - The function takes the number of elements (`n`) and two input linked lists (`num1` and `num2`).